 Homework.
-The homework problems will be graded only for correct answers and serious effort.
-A homework solution displaying both serious effort and a correct approach and answer will receive 1.25 points.
-A serious effort is worth 1.0 points, and a correct answer is worth 0.25 points.
-If the answer to a problem is given in advance, a serious effor is worth 1.0 points, and a correct approach is worth 0.25 points.
+The homework problems will be graded only for correct answers and basic approach.
+A homework solution displaying both a correct approach and correct answer will receive 2.5 points.
+The correct approach is worth 2.0 points, and the correct answer will receive 0.5 points.
 Detailed grading will be left to the student.
 Solutions to the homework will be posted on the course website soon after the homework is due.
 Late homework will not be accepted.
 Homework due dates are listed in the course syllabus.